cal-cs184-student/hw-webpages-sp24-noah-ku/homework1.md

 Barycentric coordinates are useful when we need to interpolate values across a triangle.
 Here, barycentric coordinates tell us how much each vertex in the triangle contributes to the color of a point.

+My approach to this task began with reviewing the slides to understand how barycentric coordinates function visually.
+I learned that it involves using three vertices to calculate the alpha, beta, and gamma values, which are then used to blend colors at the central vertex.
+Next, I identified the smallest and largest x and y values to traverse each point, checking if it lies inside the triangle using the inside function.
+If a point is inside the triangle, I applied the equations to find the values of a, b, and g.
+These values were then multiplied by c0, c1, and c2, respectively, to obtain the mixed color.

 Here is a picture of 3 colors.
 At the vertex, we can see that in the middle, each point influences the color so that it gives a mix of those 3 colors.

+Originally, the each color was not influence each other so that it would have a high frequency between each color.
+After applying barycentric, we can obeserve that there is a smooth color transition.

 *The 3-Colored Triangle:*
 ![Task 4 Color Triangle](./assets/images/hw1/task4-color-triangle.png)